 It is a while before the afterbirth of babies exit her body and I massage her to help stop the flow of bleeding.
 Marietta is able to get both babies to nurse and receive the first nutrients from her breasts.

 The Queen had brought a wet nurse from Madrid, but she and Marietta are taken with the beauty of the mother nursing her babies.
 Queen Camilla is the first to proclaim: "Miss Roberta will be in charge of watching both children in the nursery!"

 She says, “We could have lost the second baby and the mother from complications.
 You will come back with us to the castle."
-She whispers to Marietta and I, "I know you have helped to strengthen Miguel’s strength.
-We are please he was able to father these children.
+She whispers to Marietta and me, "I know you have helped to strengthen Miguel’s strength.
+We are pleased he was able to father this child.
 Another child will take away any talk.”

 I think back to when I was a scrawny boy in a peasant's house and given to a pirate to become a cabin boy.
 I am now heading to Madrid as a woman to care for two babies in a castle.

 Miguel names the boy on the eighth day, Joseph Miguel for his father and himself.
 He names the girl Marietta Camille Luciana for his wife and their two mothers.
 He is a joyous and a good father.
 Miguel never did ask Marietta and anyone how he fathered his first two children.
 He and Marietta have since become good lovers and she has taught him many ways to please her.